adityasood/mingle_api_hmac_ruby_example/README.md

 Replace `PROJECT_IDENTIFIER` with the project identifier from the URL.

+Or, alternatively, set ENV variables with the same names as above.

 `> ruby client.rb get` will request murmurs and print out their authors and content

 `> ruby client.rb post hello` will post a new murmur 'hello'